ansys/pyansys-dev-guide/doc/source/doc-style/index.rst

 Good API documentation drives library adoption and usage and is the foundation for a good developer experience.
-Even with the best interfaces and the most functional product, an API is not adopted if users aren't satisfied with the documentation or the examples that they are presented with.
+Even with the best interfaces and the most functional product, an API is not adopted if users aren't satisfied with a library's documentation or examples.

-Good API documentation provides:
+Good API documentation provides many benefits, including these:

 * Increased adoption and improved experiences for developers using the API or library.